Ming treasure voyages: Third voyage

 The imperial order for the third voyage was issued in the first month of the seventh year of the Yongle reign (16 January to 14 February 1409).
 It was addressed to Zheng He, Wang Jinghong, and Hou Xian.

 Zheng embarked on the voyage in 1409.
 The Chinese treasure fleet departed from Liujiagang in the ninth month (9 October to 6 November 1409) and arrived at Changle the following month (7 November to 6 December 1409).
 They left Changle in the twelfth month (5 January to 3 February 1410).
 They proceeded via the Wuhumen.
 The fleet made stops at Champa, Java, Malacca, Semudera, Ceylon, Quilon, Cochin, and Calicut.
 They traveled to Champa within 10 days.
 Wang and Hou made short detours at Siam, Malacca, Semudera, and Ceylon.
 The fleet landed at Galle, Ceylon, in 1410.

 During the homeward journey in 1411, the Chinese treasure fleet confronted King Alakeshvara of Ceylon.
 (Note: Dreyer (2007) thinks the incident happened during the outward journey in 1410, but notes that most authorities think it happened during the homeward journey in 1411.
 Dreyer (2007) also notes that Chinese sources make no mention when the confrontation exactly happened during the course of the third voyage.)
 Alakeshvara posed a threat to the countries and local waters of Ceylon and southern India.
 When the Chinese arrived at Ceylon, they were overbearing and contemptuous of the Sinhalese, whom they considered rude, disrespectful, and hostile.
-They also resented the Sinhalese for attacking and committing piracy against neighboring countries that had diplomatic relations with Ming China.
+They also resented the Sinhalese for attacks and piracy against neighboring countries that had diplomatic relations with Ming China.
 Zheng and 2,000 troops traveled overland into Kotte, because Alakeshvara had lured them into his territory.
 The king separated Zheng and his men from the Chinese fleet anchored at Colombo, while he planned a surprise attack on the fleet.
 In response, Zheng and his troops invaded Kotte and captured its capital.
-The Sinhalese army, recorded to have over 50,000 troops, hastily returned and surrounded the capital, but were repeatedly defeated in battle by the invading Chinese troops.
+The Sinhalese army, recorded to have over 50,000 troops, hastily returned and surrounded the capital, but were repeatedly defeated in battle by the Chinese troops.
 They took captive Alakeshvara, his family, and principal officials.

 Zheng returned to Nanjing on 6 July 1411.
 He presented the Sinhalese captives to the Yongle Emperor, who decided to free and return them to their country.
 The Chinese dethroned Alakeshvara in favor of their ally Parakramabahu VI as the king with Zheng and his fleet supporting him.
 From then on, the fleet did not experience hostilities during visits to Ceylon.